xoooool/xoooool.github.io/work/note/online-learning.md

 ---
 Online learning is a modern take on the early perceptron work that uses gradient descent methods to update models as training example are examined sequentially.

+In broad categories, various online learning formalisation can be classified as:

+- Prediction with Expert Advice
+- Online Convex (or linear) Optimisation
+- Bandits / Partial Monitoring

 References
 ----------